mluis7/xml2xpath/README.md

 Extract and list XPath expressions from XML/HTML file.
 Latest version shows XPath attributes as well.

 A wrapper around `xmllint` tool that provides convenience options to inspect documents listing namespaces and xpaths expressions.
+By default, shows xpaths expressions starting at the root element but it can start at a predefined element passed from command line as an xpath expression.

 Table of contents
 =================